Wire-Network/wire-docs/docs/smart-contract-development/company-contract.md

 Within the employees contract class, let's add a struct named `employee` to represent the table that holds individual employee records.
 We will define it with several fields:

- • `user`: The EOSIO name of the employee, which will serve as the primary key for the table.
+ • `user`: The SYSIO name of the employee, which will serve as the primary key for the table.
 It uniquely identifies each employee record.

  • `name`: A string that stores the full name of the employee.